Secure your data, your recovery and your mission

 The principal of foundational hardening is important for all software environments.
 The core components of the Commvault solution rely on the underlying operating system, database, application and web server technology.
 Therefore, all security vulnerabilities within the underlying technologies need to be closed so that they do not become entry points for cyber threats.

-- Apply hardening recommendations – Automatic enablement of hardening recommendations based on NIST Standards.
+- Apply hardening recommendations – Automatic enablement of hardening recommendations based on National Institute of Standards and Technology (NIST) Standards.

 - Binary signing including third party – A Commvault framework to digitally sign binaries and ensure they have not been modified by a malicious actor.
 Any third-party libraries are updated regularly and in response to reported vulnerabilities.

-- CIS Level 1 hardening – Commvault software has been tested and confirmed as capable of CIS Level 1 hardening.
+- CIS Level 1 hardening – Commvault software has been tested and confirmed as capable of Center for Internet Security (CIS) Level 1 hardening.